Welcome to Pacific's Women’s Resource Center

 Message from the Director

-The numbers tell the story.
+What's the story behind the numbers?
 Only 17% of congress, less than 24% of college presidents and 3% of Fortune 500 CEOs are women.
 Why are women as a whole languishing in middle management and lower levels of leadership?
 This year, we will be focusing on the issue of women's leadership in our programming and initiatives.
-Join us for a rigorous year-long discussion and examination of the question, "Who's Afraid of Women Who Lead?"
+Join us for a an exciting year-long initiative promoting women's leadership on campus and beyond (see our Advancing Women's Leadership page for more information!)

 Email Corrie Martin!

-Are you a student interested in a paid position at the Women's Resource Center next year?
-The Women's Resource Center Outreach Coordinator is a great way to deepen your knowledge about women's issues and increase your leadership and advocacy skills.
-We will have one position available in Fall 2012! <Learn More>
+The Women's Resource Center is a great place to deepen your knowledge about women's issues and increase your leadership and advocacy skills.
+We will have student staff and volunteer and internship positions available in Fall 2014! <Learn More>

 Getting involved in the Women's Resource Center can be a great way to hone your advocacy skills and deepen your knowledge about women's and gender issues.
 Our mission is to promote awareness of women's and gender issues and to celebrate and cultivate women's leadership on campus and beyond, and to serve as a resource for gender equality and gender violence prevention on campus.